Different Types of Variables in C# Explained with Examples

 bool isStudent = true;

-v Reference types store a reference to the memory location where the data is stored.
+Reference types store a reference (or address) to the actual data.

 string name = "John";